AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-non-date-based.md

 #### 1. Grouping `cohorts`

-`Cohorts` are grouped together by a behavior characteristic, in this example `Customer's first order GA source`.
-Note that the options available here are columns that are already designated as `groupable` for the metric.
+`Cohorts` are grouped by a behavior characteristic, in this example `Customer's first order GA source`.
+The options available here are columns that are already designated as `groupable` for the metric.

 #### 2. Selecting cohorts

-You have the option to show all results for the given characteristic.
-Since this can result in a large number of `cohorts`, you can select the specific `cohorts` (which will correspond to the various values available for `Customer's first order GA source`) that you need.
+You can show all results for the given characteristic.
+Since this can result in many `cohorts`, you can select the specific `cohorts` (which corresponds to the various values available for `Customer's first order GA source`) that you need.

 ![cohort-groups](../../assets/4-cohort-groups.png)<!--{: width="300" height="338"}-->

 #### 3. `Action timestamp`

-This will allow you to choose a date-based column other than the column on which the metric is created.
-Below, we look at selecting the time range that applies to the given `action timestamp`.
+This allows you to choose a date-based column other than the column on which the metric is created.
+Below, you look at selecting the time range that applies to the given `action timestamp`.

 #### 4. `Cohort first action time range`

-Here is where you will select the date range that contains the `cohorts action timestamp` (so, customers who had the first order from November 2017 to October 2018).
+Here is where you select the date range that contains the `cohorts action timestamp` (so, customers who had the first order from November 2017 to October 2018).
 This can be a moving date range or a fixed date range.

 #### 5. `Time range after cohort occurrence`

 Do you want to see the `cohorts` over time by month, week, or year?
-Here is where you will make those selections.
+Here is where you make those selections.
 Beneath that section, you will select the `time range` after the `cohort action timestamp` occurred.
-For example, this will show you twelve months of data for the customers who placed the first order during the action time range.
+For example, this shows you 12 months of data for the customers who placed the first order during the action time range.

 ![cohort-first-action-time-range](../../assets/5-cohort-first-action-time-range.png)<!--{: width="400" height="557"}-->

 ### Other notes

-* [!UICONTROL Filters]: applied to your metrics will remain intact when you toggle between `Standard` and `Cohort` views
+* [!UICONTROL Filters]: applied to your metrics remain intact when you toggle between `Standard` and `Cohort` views
 * See [`Perspectives`](../../data-analyst/dev-reports/cohort-rpt-bldr.md).